 Consider a soft compression sensor mounted on a robotic gripper designed to handle fragile objects such as fruits or berries (figure below).
 From a single pair of wires, the algorithm enables to measure how much pressure is applied to the object, and where along the gripper the fruit is located.

 Literature on the subject:

-Adding haptic feedback to a smart glove
+Lightweight haptic feedback on a DE motion capturing glove

 Torturing brain cells to understand traumatic brain injury

 Because our soft actuators are compact, integrated to a transparent membrane and fast, they are perfect to make deformable bioreactors that can submit cells to mechanical deformation.

 Why do we want to stretch cells?
 Because this allows to perform in-vitro experiments that are more similar to what happens in-vivo.
 If you think about it most of our cells are constantly submitted to mechanical deformation (muscles, cardiac cells, intestine), or force (bones), which a culture in a Petri dish cannot recreate.
 For example, we are using the rapid stretching rate of our actuators to submit brain cells to a mechanical insult.
 This enables to recreate traumatic brain injury in vitro and study gene expression or scar formation.

 - UK: Bristol Robotics Lab

 - US: US Army Research Lab